oroinc/platform/UPGRADE-1.8.md

 - Removed `Oro\Component\PropertyAccess\PropertyPath` and `Oro\Component\PropertyAccess\PropertyPathInterface`, `Symfony\Component\PropertyAccess\PropertyPath` and `Symfony\Component\PropertyAccess\PropertyPathInterface` should be used instead
 - Removed `Oro\Component\PropertyAccess\Exception` namespace, `Symfony\Component\PropertyAccess\Exception` is used

+####EmailBundle
+- The format of object returned by GET /api/rest/{version}/emails and GET /api/rest/{version}/emails resources was changed.
+Not a email body is returned as "body" and "bodyType" properties rather than "emailBody" object.
+Possible values for "bodyType" are "text" and "html".
+Possible values for the "importance" property are "low", "normal" and "high" rather than -1, 0 and 1.
+The "recipients" property was removed and three new properties were added instead: "to", "cc" and "bcc".
+The format of "folders" collection was changed as well, now each folder can have the following properties: "origin", "fullName", "name" and "type".
+Possible values for "type" property are "inbox", "sent", "trash", "drafts", "spam" and "other".

 ####ImportExportBundle
  - `Oro\Bundle\ImportExportBundle\Context\ContextInterface` added $incrementBy integer parameter for methods: incrementReadCount, incrementAddCount, incrementUpdateCount, incrementReplaceCount, incrementDeleteCount, incrementErrorEntriesCount